mini

 : Specify a model to use, else we will use the modelMSWEA_MODEL_NAME

-environment variable (see configuration)-y
+environment variable (see global configuration)-y

 /--yolo